 How the Self-Directed IRA Transfer Works?

-Your assigned retirement tax professional will work with you to establish a new Self-Directed IRA account at a new FDIC and IRS approved IRA custodian.
+Your assigned tax attorney and paralegal will work with you to establish a new Self-Directed IRA account at a new FDIC and IRS approved IRA custodian.
 The new custodian will then, with your consent, request the transfer of IRA assets from your existing IRA custodian in a tax-free and penalty-free IRA transfer.
 Once the IRA funds are either transferred by wire or check tax-free to the new IRA custodian, the new custodian will be able to invest the IRA assets into the new IRA LLC “checkbook control” structure.
 Once the funds have been transferred to the new IRA LLC, you, as manager of the IRA LLC, you would have “checkbook control” over your retirement funds so you can make traditional as well as non-traditional investments tax-free and penalty-free.

 A Direct Rollover to a Self-Directed IRA

-A direct Self-Directed IRA Rollover transpires when a plan participant, who has access to his or her retirement funds, moves the eligible qualified retirement plan funds to an IRA custodian.
+A direct rollover transpires when a plan participant, who has access to his or her retirement funds, moves the eligible qualified retirement plan funds to an IRA custodian.
 In other words, a direct rollover is between a qualified retirement plan and an IRA, whereas, a transfer is between IRA financial institutions.
 In general, employer 401(k) plan providers must offer the direct rollover option if it is reasonable anticipated that the total amount of eligible rollover distributions to a recipient for the year would be more than $200.

 How to Complete a Direct Rollover